CarlosLongarela/CL-WP-Info/readme.txt

 == Changelog ==

-= 1.4.0 - 2017-10-15 =
+= 1.4.0 - 2017-10-16 =
+* Feature - New page with external tools
+* Feature - Added 19 external tools
+* Feature - Info about server RAM in Linux systems if is permitted by /proc/meminfo
 * Tweak - Better CSS register in admin page and also subpage
+* Fix - Compare current with new WordPress version

 = 1.2.0 - 2017-10-09 =
 * Feature - Info about database
 * Feature - Show WordPress updates
 * Feature - Show plugins updates
 * Feature - Show themes updates
 * Feature - Show needed PHP and Database for WordPress execution
 * Tweak - Scape html in some translations

 = 1.0.0 - 2017-02-13 =
 * Feature - Initial Version

 == Upgrade Notice ==